 What Bacteria & Viruses Are Toxic to My Colon?

-Billions of bacteria inhabit the colon shortly after a baby is born.
+Billions of bacteria inhabit a baby's colon shortly after it is born.
 They help to digest nutrients and convert starches into useful fatty acids and other energy.
 These are called good bacteria.
 They also keep harmful bacteria in check.
-Some harmful bacteria like Escherichia coli and Clostridia putrefy meat inside the large intestine.
-People at risk are those who consume large quantities of meat along with considerably less fiber than they need to process this meat out of their bodies.
+Some harmful bacteria like Escherichia coli (E.coli) and Clostridia putrefy meat inside the large intestine.
+People at risk are those who consume large quantities of meat along with considerably less fiber than they should get to process this meat out of their bodies.
 This increases the risk of colon cancer.

 What Happens When E. coli Infests the Colon?

-Most strains of the Escherichia coli bacteria are rather harmless.
-There are E. coli strains however which are harmful and possibly fatal.
+Most strains of the E. coli bacteria are rather harmless.
+There are E. coli strains, however, which are extremely harmful.
 Some of the things they can cause are kidney failure and Hemolytic-Uremic Syndrome in children.
 This bacterial infestation can result from ingesting undercooked ground beef and drinking contaminated water.
 The waste that this organism excretes is toxic to humans.
 It inflames the intestinal tract, which damages the bowel lining.
 Symptoms of the E. coli infestation include bloody diarrhea, abdominal cramps, nausea, and vomiting.

 How Does Clostridium Infect My Colon?